 All students and employees of St. Clair College have a right to study and work in an environment that is free from harassment and discrimination.

 Accessibility Services at St. Clair College is committed to providing equal access to educational resources and an optimal learning environment for students with disabilities.
 We are dedicated to provide support and services to all students with disabilities (physical, medical, learning and/ or psychological) who provide appropriate documentation.
 Visit Accessibility Services for more information about the specific documentation required to establish an accommodation plan that will meet your needs.

 St. Clair College's student services are available to help you succeed.
-Visit Student Services or call Student Services at 519-354-9100, ext 3306 (Chatham) or 519-972-2727, ext 4226 (Windsor) to book an appointment and discover what we can do for you.
+Visit Student Services or call Student Services at 519-972-2727, Ext 4226 (Windsor) or 519-354-9100, Ext 3306 (Chatham) to book an appointment and discover what we can do for you.
 We offer Counselling, Career Planning, Aboriginal Services, Disability Services, Deaf and Interpreting Services, Learning Support, Student Employment Services, Testing Services and Tutoring Services.
 For information about scheduling a make-up test or accommodated test (Testing Services) please visit Testing Services.

-The SRC Open Computer Lab, Chatham Campus Open Computer Lab and the TD Student Success Centre will remain open for students who do not have access to a computer.
-In an effort to practice social distancing and not overcrowd the labs, as suggested by the Government of Canada, appointments are mandatory for Computer Lab use.
+The SRC Open Computer Lab, Chatham Campus Open Computer Lab and the TD Student Success Centre remains open for registered St. Clair College students who do not have access to a computer.

 Windsor Campus: The computers in the Student Centre are available for student use.
 A valid student receipt and photo ID are required to use these computers.
 For open lab hours, please call 519-972-2756.